jimniels/blog/_posts/2019-06-19-how-to-create-a-macos-menu-bar-app-for-netlify.md

 ![Animated gif depicting how the Netlify menu bar app works]({{site.imageurl}}/2019/netlify-menubar-animated.gif)

 What’s really neat about is how flexible BitBar actually is.
 If you wanted, you have each site be its own flyout menu in the menu bar and have it display all kinds of meta info—build status, build time, site url, netlify site admin url, etc—you could!
-THe sky’s the limit.
+The sky’s the limit.

 ## Under the Hood

 So how does all of this work exactly?
 Good question.

 Because I wanted a native menu bar app for my Netlify sites, I thought for a second about jumping into Xcode.
-But ain’t nobody got time to learn how to do that.
-Or at least I don’t.
+But I just didn’t have the time for that.

 “There’s got to be a way to write JavaScript for OS X” I thought, “like an Electron app but for the Mac’s menubar.”
 Then I found [BitBar](https://github.com/matryer/bitbar): an app that let’s you “put the output from any script or program in your Mac OS X Menu Bar”.
 Boom!
 Precisely what I was looking for.
 “Netlify has [an API](https://www.netlify.com/docs/api/)” I thought, “I bet I could write a node script that talked to Netlify and translated the response to something BitBar expects in order to render a menu bar app!”
 A little while later and I had exactly what I wanted.
 Here’s how it works.